BUILD: The Dev Conference for AI & Apps (Nov. 4-6)

 • Examples: JSON, XML, Avro, Parquet, ORC, and data from web applications and IoT sensors

-Semi-structured data is commonly used in industries that require handling large because it offers more flexibility for rapidly changing data sets, such as e-commerce, healthcare, finance and cybersecurity.
+Semi-structured data is commonly used in industries that require handling large data sets because it offers more flexibility for rapidly changing data sets, such as ecommerce, healthcare, finance and cybersecurity.
 It plays a crucial role in business analytics due to its unique balance between structured and unstructured formats.
 Key advantages include flexibility and adaptability and deeper contextual information from diverse data sources.

 What is unstructured data?